tve/blog/content/2018/lp-wifi-esp8266-1.md

   163 69.011s -> IP 192.168.0.106.49669 > 192.168.0.2.12345: Flags [.], ack 2, win 2143, length 0
   164 69.012s <- Acknowledgment RA:5c:cf:7f:05:c0:db
 ```

-And we're done!
-The code has a sleep for 20ms that I forgot to remove before it puts the esp8266 to sleep.
+And it's done!
+The code has a `delay()` for 20ms that I forgot to remove before it puts the esp8266 to sleep.
-A few of these are used up by the shutting down of TCP and
+A few of these are overlapped by the shutting down of TCP and
 then the esp8266 disassociates from the AP.
 There are a total of 11 disassociation frames (not
 all are shown here):

 ```
   165 69.029s -> Disassociation: Disassociated because sending station is leaving (or has left) BSS 166 69.029s <- Acknowledgment RA:5c:cf:7f:05:c0:db